Managing Invasive Plants in Laurel Park

 Control: Managing Existing Invasives

-Mechanical Control involves physically removing plants by hand or using tools and machinery.
+• Mechanical / Cultural Control involves physically removing plants by hand or using tools and machinery.
 Regular maintenance is necessary to prevent regrowth.

-A combination of mechanical and chemical control methods is often recommended for best results.
+A combination of control methods is often recommended for best results.
 However, different invasive species require different approaches, and choosing the correct method is crucial for success.

 Additional Resources

 We have compiled a list of recommendations for managing the most common invasive plants in Laurel Park.
 This information will be updated regularly as new management strategies become available.
-Additionally, your local NCSU Extension Office can provide guidance to address specific invasive plant challenges in our area.
+Your local NCSU Extension Office can also help you address specific invasive plant challenges in our area.

 Taking these proactive steps can help protect Laurel Park’s natural landscapes and native plant communities for generations.